Kaiser Permanente Bernard J. Tyson School of Medicine: Scholarly project

 Students also complete an independent scholarly project within their first three years at the school.
 Students can choose what type of project to pursue based on their interests.
 Example options include biomedical science research, a community-partnered project, health services research, medical education research, and a quality improvement project.
 An optional advanced scholarly project is available as well.

 Departments

 The school has three academic departments: biomedical science, clinical science, and health systems science.
 The departments' highest priority is education, and they also conduct research.

-Biomedical science
+Biomedical Science

-The Department of Biomedical Science teach students the biological knowledge that underlies the development of clinical reasoning and decision making.
+The Department of Biomedical Science teaches students the biological knowledge that underlies the development of clinical reasoning and decision making.

-Clinical science
+Clinical Science

-The Department of Clinical Sciences teach the foundational skills physicians need to deliver care within a healthcare system.
+The Department of Clinical Science teaches the foundational skills physicians need to deliver care within a healthcare system.
 Clinical science includes preventing, diagnosing, and treating health conditions and disease and optimizing health for each patient.

-Health systems science
+Health Systems Science

-The Department of Health Systems Science (HSS), defined at the school as the science of how human relationships, operating in social networks, produce health, teach students about systemic factors within and beyond clinical care that affect health.
+The Department of Health Systems Science (HSS), defined by the school as the science of how human relationships, operating in social networks, produce health, teaches students about systemic factors within and beyond clinical care that affect health.
 It covers the domains of quality and safety, healthcare and social systems, community and population health, inquiry, health information technology, and ethics.